olliepop777/BifrostFileIO/README.md

 ### Setting Data
 Similar to the `get_with_access_expr` node, the `set_with_access_expr` node will set the data at the specified expression, and return the modified data in the `out_obj_or_array` port.

+## Usage: Text-based files

+### Read text files

+Any file in the filesystem can be read, but the node is designed for reading text-based files encoded in UTF-8 (or ASCII).
+The lines of the file will be read into an array of Amino Strings (the native Bifrost string class).
+Each line from the file will be an item in the array.
+Set the `utf8_only` port to false if you wish to read all file types, despite if the data doesn't make sense to be interpreted as UTF-8 text (for example, an image file will not produce any meaningful results).

 ## Building the operator
 You may wish to build the operator for newer/older versions of Maya/Bifrost that are not provided.
 The goal is to have pre-built releases for the latest Bifrost version, but they may not be ready promptly.